cloud66/help-old/_posts/database-management/database-management.md

 Once the new stack is created, you can migrate data from your old stack to your new stack.

 <h2 id="migrations">Control your Rails database migrations</h2>
+Cloud 66 chooses a server to perform the migrations - all other servers will wait until the migrations are finished before continuing with deployment.
+You can see which server performs the migrations in the Stack Information page, and change it using the `c66.migrations.run` [reserved tag](/deployment/cloud-66-reserved-tags#tags).

 You can control your Rails database migrations by setting `run.deploy.command` option through [Stack settings](/toolbelt/toolbelt-settings-command) via [Toolbelt](/toolbelt/toolbelt-introduction) which gives you the option of running migrations or not.

 <pre class="prettyprint">